 Add a cuticle oil or cream from nail guru Deborah Lippman while sitting through your next Netflix binge, keep it up and before long you might just toss those mean little cuticle nippers.
 Does anyone recall why we ever started cutting our cuticles in the first place?
 Creme Abricot is a Dior classic that smells wonderful and lasts forever.
 We love these tubes of goodness that rehydrate our hands from simple shea butter to the extravagant healing marine goodness of LaMer and a good feeling Supergoop lotion with a 40 SPF gives us an even better feeling.

 If you have patience, you can add lightening or brightening Verso Retinol hand treatment to your practice but even if your hands feel soft and you are still upset by the look of your hands you can take a more drastic approach.

 Thermage is a safe, non-invasive procedure that utilizes radiofrequency technology, is able to tighten and thicken the crepe-like skin that develops on hands over time.
-It costs a pretty penny and we are told it hurts like a b____ but it does work.
+It costs a pretty penny and we are told it hurts like a b____ but it does work, eventually.

-If the skin between your tendons and veins on the backs of your hands look like valleys and the wrinkles like furrows, you have the option of filling them with Radiesse or Restylane Lift.
-The treatments add volume and plump to your hands , hopefully bring them on a relative par to your lovely face.
+If the skin between your tendons and veins on the backs of your hands look like valleys and the wrinkles like deep furrows, you have the option of filling them with Radiesse or Restylane Lift.
+The treatments add volume to your hands , hopefully bringing them on a relative par with your lovely face.
 The cost is variable depending on how much filler you need but probably plan on it costing somewhere near $2000 and lasting for about a year.

 All of our recommendations are curated by Susan & the In The Groove editorial team.
 In some, but not all cases, we receive a small commission for leading you to what, how and where to buy all this wonderful stuff.